DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Introduction

 \subsection{Overview of Related Work}

-The VNE algorithms in the current research session mainly consist of two categories, namely heuristic strategies and AI-based strategies~\cite{CHEN2022109931}.
-Among them, heuristic strategies employ numerical optimization algorithms such as mixed integer programming (MIP), dynamic programming, and so on~\cite{cao2019survey}.
-AI-based strategies employ DL, RL, deep reinforcement learning (DRL), and other AI algorithms with powerful nonlinear fitting capabilities to better model the mathematical modeling, dynamic characterization, and decision optimization of complex physical environments~\cite{10103768}.
+The VNE algorithms in the current researches mainly consist of two categories, namely heuristic strategies and AI-based strategies~\cite{drone2023}.
+Among them, heuristic strategies employ numerical optimization algorithms such as mixed integer programming (MIP), dynamic programming, and so on~\cite{10413579}.
+AI-based strategies employ reinforcement learning (RL), deep reinforcement learning (DRL), and other AI algorithms with powerful nonlinear fitting capabilities to better model the mathematical problem, dynamic characterization, and decision optimization of complex physical environments~\cite{9766416}.